warehouse-web/warehouse/content/shop/2023-06-08-issue-2-booklook-shirt.md

   - text: Add to cart
     type: cart-button
   - body: >-
-      This second issue of Booklook can be unfolded and worn as a shirt, which again can be refolded into a magazine.

       **This publication is sold via this webshop without any crochet attached to it.**

+      The second issue of Booklook can be unfolded and worn as a shirt, which again can be refolded into a magazine.

       Booklook is a research project by Anouk Beckers that fuses the fashion